 - i.
-Controlling stake as threshold: The levy should be imposed on the gain related to exploitation rights from the transfer of a controlling stake (>50%) in any entity which derives 50% or more of its value from the ISA Exploitation Contract. - ii.
-Focus on the net value of exploitation rights: The relevant base for the purpose of the levy would be the value of the exploitation rights net of development expenses to the point of sale.
-Other business elements that contributed to the valuation (i.e., price paid by the Transferee to the Transferor) like IP and knowhow, patent estate, physical production assets and on-land facilities, good will, etc should be excluded from the value relevant for the purpose of determining the base for the ISA transfer levy. - iii.
+Capital gains distribution as threshold: The levy should only be imposed on the gain related to exploitation rights when those gains are distributed from the company.
+Alternatively, when the income resulting from the sale is used to finance the project development or expansion, no taxes are due. - ii.
+Focus on the net value of exploitation rights: The relevant base for the purpose of the levy should be the value of the exploitation rights net of development expenses to the point of sale.
+Other business elements that contributed to the valuation (i.e., price paid by the Transferee to the Transferor) like IP and knowhow, patent estate, physical production assets and on-land facilities, good will, etc should be excluded from the value relevant for the purpose of determining the base for the ISA transfer levy.

+- iii.
 Notification and approval of direct and indirect transfer: The ISA Contractor will be required to notify the Authority of the intent to transfer directly or indirectly a controlling stake in the entity holding the ISA Exploitation Contract within two weeks of the transaction.
-The payment of the transfer levy to the ISA can be a Condition Precedent (CP) for the Authority granting its approval for such a transfer.
+The payment of the transfer levy to the ISA can be a Condition Precedent (CP) for the Authority granting its approval for such a transfer. - iv.

-- iv.
 Indemnity by the Authority: The Authority will indemnify the Contractor against any double-taxation of the ISA exploitation rights.
 If the ISA Contractor can prove that they have been taxed twice on the same capital gains related to the direct or indirect transfer of ISA exploitation rights, the ISA will compensate the Contractor for the double-paid amount. - 14.
 Revisiting AG's nine tests: In the context of the above positions, we submit the following comments and proposed modifications of the AG's nine tests set out in the AG's June 2022 submission: